julianfrank/learnawscopilot/Video Script/learnawscopilot.md

 thats cool but then in practise that meant writing a lot of shell scripts or complex cicd to make it work

-This is where aws brought co-pilot
+This is where aws brought co-pilot to help you out

 >copilot
 >> show copilot picture

+From their homepage they claim to help with managing multiple app architectures, continous delivery and even operations!

+well we could get into a lot of theory but lets get practical...
+So lets jump to the terminal and clone the samplehobbyapp repo to get us started

+For this repo we'll need aws configured along with nodejs and Npm